20lives/dmote/doc/options-main.md

 The expected value here is an arbitrarily nested structure starting with a list.
 Each item in the list can follow one of the following patterns:

 - A leaf node.
-This is a 3- or 4-tuple with contents specified below.
+This is a tuple of 1 to 4 elements specified below.
 - A map, representing an instruction to combine nested items in a specific way.
 - A list of any combination of the other two types.
 This type exists at the top level and as the immediate child of each map node.

-Each leaf node identifies a particular set of key mount corner posts.
+Each leaf node identifies a particular named feature of the keyboard.
+It’s usually a set of corner posts on a named (aliased) key mount.
 These are identical to the posts used to build the walls, but this section gives you greater freedom in how to combine them.
-A leaf node must contain:
+The elements of a leaf are, in order:

-- The name of a feature, such as a key alias.
+1. Mandatory: The name of a feature, such as a key alias.
-- A key corner ID, such as `NNE` for north by north-east.
+2. Optional: A corner ID, such as `NNE` for north by north-east.
+If this is omitted, i.e. if only the mandatory element is given, the tweak will use the middle of the named feature.
-- A wall segment ID, which is an integer from 0 to 4.
+3. Optional: A starting wall segment ID, which is an integer from 0 to 4 inclusive.
+If this is omitted, but a corner is named, the default value is 0.

-Together, these identify a starting segment.
-Optionally, a leaf node may contain a second segment ID trailing the first.
-In that case, the leaf will represent the convex hull of the indicated segments plus all segments between them.
+4. Optional: A second wall segment ID.
+If this is provided, the leaf will represent the convex hull of the two indicated segments plus all segments between them.
+If this is omitted, only one wall post will be placed.

 By default, a map node will create a convex hull around its child nodes.
 However, this behaviour can be modified.
 The following keys are recognized: